m-kupiec/compendium-react/README.md

       > ```
       >
       > [React](https://react.dev/learn/synchronizing-with-effects)
+  - "the `ref` object has a stable identity: React guarantees you’ll always get the same object from the same `useRef` call on every render.
+It never changes, so it will never by itself cause the Effect to re-run.
+Therefore, it does not matter whether you include it or not.
+Including it is fine too . . .
+The `set` functions returned by `useState` also have stable identity, so you will often see them omitted from the dependencies too.
+If the linter lets you omit a dependency without errors, it is safe to do.
+Omitting always-stable dependencies only works when the linter can “see” that the object is stable.
+For example, if `ref` was passed from a parent component, you would have to specify it in the dependency array." ([React](https://react.dev/learn/synchronizing-with-effects))

 Use cases:
 - "Keep in mind that Effects are typically used to “step out” of your React code and synchronize with some *external* system.
 This includes browser APIs, third-party widgets, network, and so on.
 If your Effect only adjusts some state based on other state, you might not need an Effect." ([React](https://react.dev/learn/synchronizing-with-effects))